Geoscience Education, Training and Technology Transfer

-The Commission for Geoscience Education, Training, and Technology Transfer, which since 2004 has been officially referred to as the 'Commission on Geoscience Education (COGE)', is a global organization operating under the International Union of Geological Sciences.
-It focuses on advancing geoscience education and promoting knowledge and technology transfer in this field globally.
+The Commission for Geoscience Education, Training, and Technology Transfer, which since 2004 has been officially referred to as the 'Commission on Geoscience Education (COGE)', is a global organization operating under the International Union of Geological Sciences (IUGS).
+It aims to contribute to global efforts towards the advancement of geoscience education and the promotion of global knowledge and technology transfer in this field.

 Description

 COGE was initially established in 1990 as the Commission on Geoscience Education, Training, and Technology Transfer.
 2004 with the mission to enhance the quality of geoscience education worldwide through collaboration with global organisations, including the International Geoscience Education Organization (IGEO) and the European Geosciences Union (EGU), to promote geoscience education and training initiatives around the globe.
 It was restructured and rebranded as COGE in 2004 to reflect a focused commitment to Earth science education and professional development.

 COGE aims to support both developed and developing countries in strengthening geoscience education through capacity building, outreach, and curriculum development.
 Among its most impactful initiatives is the Geoscience Education Field Officers (GEFO) Programme, which trains educators globally to promote geosciences at the secondary and tertiary levels.

-This commission collaborates closely with key international organizations such as IGEO and the EGU, co-developing resources like the International Geoscience Curriculum and contributing to major global events including the GeoSciEd conferences and the International Earth Science Olympiad (IESO).
+The commission collaborates with international organisations, including the European Geosciences Union (EGU) Education Committee, with which it has a formal cooperation agreement.
+These collaborations support the co-development of educational resources such as the International Geoscience Curriculum and contributions to initiatives including GeoSciEd conferences and the International Earth Science Olympiad (IESO), organised by IGEO.

-Since its reestructuration in 2023, notable achievements include the establishment of the Chris King Medal, awarded biennially to recognize outstanding educators in geoscience, and the publication of educational materials such as Geoscience Education Over the World.
+Since its reestructuration in 2023, achievements include the establishment of the Chris King Medal, awarded biennially to recognize outstanding educators in geoscience, and the publication of educational materials such as Geoscience Education Over the World.
 Through its global network, COGE continues to champion inclusive, innovative, and geoethically grounded approaches to Earth science education.

 In 2024, COGE continued to expand its global reach, welcoming new members from Ghana, Colombia, Bolivia, and Nigeria.
 The commission updated its Terms of Reference and enhanced the GEFO Programme, focusing on Africa and South America to amplify the impact of field officers and promote geoscience education internationally.

 Current organization

 The current structure of COGE comprises 23 members from 22 countries, including a governing Board, four thematic sub-commissions, and five committees.
-The current board of the commission is formed by four members representing Asia (Elvaene James), Africa (Marian Serlom), Europe (Susanna Occhipinti), and South America (Sandra Villacorta).
-The COGE subcommissions were established in 2023, and coordinate efforts in key thematic areas:
+The current board of the commission is formed by members representing Asia (Elvaene James), Asia (Ramanathan Baskar), and South America (Sandra Villacorta).
+The COGE subcommissions were established in 2023, and coordinate efforts in the following thematic areas: